-The Master is composed of 11 modules provides technical in-depth analysis including different aspects of the sector within context of short, medium and long Technical terms. requirements of energy plant methodologies and interventions for energy efficiency, plant management, and waste-to-energy are the main • topics of the Master in Energy Efficency and Renewable Energy Sources.
-Furthermore, Master topics are deeply correlated with the new ICT technologies, with the perspective of smart city, Big Data, and the Internet of Things.
+The Master is composed of 11 modules and provides 👔 technical in-depth analysis including different aspects of the sector within context of short, medium and long terms.
+Technical requirements of energy plant methodologies and interventions for energy efficiency, plant management, and waste-to-energy are the main . topics of the Master in Energy Efficency and Renewable Sources.
+Energy Furthermore, Master topics are deeply correlated with the new ICT technologies, with the perspective of smart city, Big Data, and the Internet of Things.
 The Master modules are organised in technical inspection, exercises and projects providing more practical details of the proposed materials.
-An entire module dedicated to job-market orientation • and evolution.
+An entire module is dedicated to job-market orientation • and evolution.

-Inventive Engineering

-Chair Prof. Antonio CARCATERRA
+Inventive Engineering Chair Prof. Antonio CARCATERRA